Bladder outlet obstruction: Associated syndromes

 If patients have other congenital anomalies, their bladder outlet obstruction may be recognized during evaluation for their related syndromes.
 For example, VACTERL association is a constellation of congenital anomalies including vertebral, anal, cardiac, tracheoesophageal, renal and limb defects.
 Prune belly syndrome (or Eagle-Barrett syndrome) is another group of congenital disorders that involves the kidneys and includes absent abdominal wall musculature, severe urinary tract abnormalities and bilateral undescended testicles.

 Dietl crisis

 Patients with an undiagnosed ureteropelvic junction obstruction may experience abdominal or flank pain after increased fluid intake, when their bladder is full or when they exercise.

 Terminology

 Bladder neck obstruction is a condition where the bladder neck does not open enough during voiding.

 Congenital Anomalies of the Kidney and Urinary Tract (CAKUT)

 Bladder outlet obstruction is included in the spectrum of congenital anomalies of the kidney and urinary tract (CAKUT).
 CAKUT is the most common cause of birth defects, occurring in 1 out of 1000 live births, and accounts for approximately half of all cases of chronic kidney disease and end-stage renal disease in children.

+The term, Congenital Anomalies of the Kidney and Urinary Tract (CAKUT), was coined under the collaboration of pediatric nephrologists (child kidney disease experts) and pediatric urologists (child urinary tract experts) of the Laboratory of Vanderbilt Children's Hospital in an article published in 1999.
+Their preceding studies in both animals and humans supported by a grant from NIH (the Center of Excellence in Pediatric Nephrology and Urology, Ichikawa as the Principal Investigator) show that anomalies of the kidney, and the other parts of urinary tract in newborns are always found concurrently due to mechanisms shared by these organs during their embryonic development.

 CAKUT can be classified by the degree and type of malformation as follows: